MattResner/Whats-For-Dinner/README.md

         #"Renamed Columns2" = Table.RenameColumns(#"Renamed Ingredient Columns",{{"strSource", "Source"}, {"strTags", "Tags"}, {"strInstructions", "Instructions"}, {"strYoutube", "Youtube"}}),

 // Creating the custom field shopping list to include all ingredients in one field so that it reads like a recipe.
-//Since there are not the same number of ingredients for each recipe I don't want to return spaces when a recipe has 7 ingredients vs 15 ingredients
+//Since there are not the same number of ingredients for each recipe, I don't want to return spaces when a recipe has 7 ingredients vs 15 ingredients
     #"Added Custom2" = Table.AddColumn(#"Renamed Columns2", "Shopping List", each Text.Combine({
       (if [Ingredient1] is null then null else [Ingredient1])
     , (if [Ingredient2] is null then null else [Ingredient2])